In-2-4D: Inbetweening from Two Single-View Images to 4D Generation: Experiments and Results

 \textbf{Ablation Study.} \am{This study evaluates the contribution of key components in our method on the I4D-15 benchmark.
-As shown in Tab~\ref{tab:vid-mag}, \saura{using four segments enables our model to decompose complex motion into finer details, achieving the best cost-performance balance.} \saura{Additionally, we visually analyze the effect of Intra-Fragment consistency (Sec.~\ref{sec:Multi-Can_Traj_Estimation}) in Fig.~\ref{fig:intra_frag}, revealing that mv-consistency significantly enhances novel view synthesis, while rigid consistency mitigates deformation artifacts.} Tab.~\ref{tab:abl-moti} further highlights the impact of 3D motion aggregation.
-The combination of \saura{merging and smoothing} improves both appearance and geometry metrics, except for a slight decline in FVD when trajectory smoothing is applied. \saura{Moreover, we benchmark runtime against all baselines, as shown in Tab.~\ref{tab:runtime}, demonstrating that our approach outperforms the fastest baseline (B-I) by 70\% on an NVIDIA A100 GPU.} Additional ablations are provided in the supplementary material. }
+As shown in Tab~\ref{tab:vid-mag}, \saura{using four segments enables our model to decompose complex motion into finer details using our \cready{Temporal Fragment Hierarchy (TFH) module}, achieving the best cost-performance balance.} \saura{Additionally, we visually analyze the effect of Intra-Fragment consistency (Sec.~\ref{sec:Multi-Can_Traj_Estimation}) in Fig.~\ref{fig:intra_frag}, revealing that mv-consistency significantly enhances novel view synthesis, while rigid consistency mitigates deformation artifacts.} Tab.~\ref{tab:abl-moti} further highlights the impact of 3D motion aggregation.
+The combination of \saura{merging and smoothing} improves both appearance and geometry metrics, except for a slight decline in FVD when trajectory smoothing is applied. \saura{Moreover, we benchmark runtime against all baselines, as shown in Tab.~\ref{tab:runtime}, demonstrating that our approach outperforms the fastest baseline (B-I) by 25\% on an NVIDIA A100 GPU.} Additional ablations are provided in the supplementary material. }

-\textbf{User study.} \saura{A user study was conducted, as human judgment is most effective for assessing 3D generation and motion quality.
-We gathered 15 generated 4D motions and asked 20 participants to rank four methods (1 = best, 4 = worst) based on 3D geometry and motion consistency (reduced flicker).
+\textbf{User study.} \saura{A user study was conducted, as human judgment is most effective for assessing 3D generation and motion quality. \cready{Since no standard metrics exist for evaluating 4D performance holistically, human judgment becomes a viable option.
+The study involved $20$ graduate students with a background in computer science, who were shown both the start/end state images and the output rendered videos from all the methods.
+Each object motion was presented from four canonical views (front, back, left, and right) and the participants were asked to rank four methods (1 = best, 4 = worst) based on how well the start/end state images align with the generated 3D geometry and how consistent is the motion (reduced flicker).
 In case of ties in motion consistency, 3D generation quality was prioritized.
-As shown in Tab.~\ref{tab:user}, our method was preferred for overall 4D generation quality.}
+As shown in Tab.~\ref{tab:user}, our method achieves the best average rank (1.46), demonstrating the superiority of our model for overall 4D generation quality.}}